ayaka14732/bart-base-jax/README.md

 python prepare_dataset.py
 ```

-The processing took 259s to complete with 240 CPUs.
+On Cloud TPU v3-8, the processing takes 15m18s.
+On Cloud TPU v4-8, it takes 4m19s.
 The size of the directory is about 15 GiB.

 ## Data Preprocessing